-The word panchayat is derived from the word pancha panchasvanusthitah, has references in to the existence of Grama Sanghas or rural institution communities.
-The Panchayati Raj is as old as Indian civilization itself.
+The word panchayat is derived from the word pancha panchasvanusthitah, has references in to the existence of Grama Sanghas or rural communities.
+The institution Panchavati Rai is as old as Indian civilization itself.
 It was in existence since ancient periods, having an effective control over civil and judicial matters in the village community.
 The Rigveda, Manusamhita, Dharmashastras, Upanishads, Jatakas and others, refer extensively to local administration, i.e. the panchayat system of administration.
 In the Manusmriti and Shantiparva of Mahabharata, there are many references to the existence of Grama Sanghas or village councils.
-The earliest reference to panchayat is derived from the word Pancha, that refers to an institution of the five (pancha panchasvanusthitah) is found in the Shanti-Parva of Mahabaratha, panchavanustitah pancha and semantically close to panchayat. description of these village councils are also found in Arthashastra of Kautilya who lived in 400 B.C.
+The earliest reference to panchayat is derived from the word Pancha, that refers to an institution of the five (pancha panchasvanusthitah) is found in the Shanti-Parva of Mahabaratha, and panchavanustitah pancha are semantically close to panchayat.
+A description of these village councils are also found in Arthashastra of Kautilya who lived in 400 B.C.
 Arthashstra gives a comprehensive account of the system of village administration prevailing in his time.